LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/agent tools for messaging/EnhancedWorkspace/configuration.md

 ## Enabling the enhanced workspace

-Messaging agents can access the enhanced agent workspace starting on September 16th, but it is off by default and must be enabled in permissions.
+Messaging agents can access the enhanced Agent Workspace starting on September 16th, but it is off by default and must be enabled in permissions.

 To do so, managers must go to the profiles tab in the users module.
-Select the name of the relevant profile, then under permissions toggle on 'Use enhanced agent workspace" and save the changes.
+Select the name of the relevant profile, then under permissions toggle on 'Use enhanced Agent Workspace" and save the changes.
 This will give all users that have been assigned this profile access to the enhanced workspace.

 ![alt text](img/new-agent-workspace-10.png)